 An owner's policy protects you, the homebuyer, against a loss that may occur from a fault in your ownership or interest you have in the property.
 A title policy will protect the equity in your new home.

-Compare coverage and pricing for different title policies: an enhanced or "Eagle" title policy and the "limited coverage" title policy.
+Compare coverage and pricing for different title policies: an enhanced or "Eagle" title policy and the "standard coverage" title policy.

 Q. What are some examples that a title policy would guard against?